Paul Bernardo: Early life

-Paul Bernardo was born in Scarborough, Ontario, on August 27, 1964, the third and legally youngest child of Kenneth Walter Bernardo and Marilyn Elizabeth Bernardo (née Eastman).
-Bernardo's father often sexually abused his older sister, Debra, in front of other family members, and would eventually be charged with crimes involving voyeurism and paedophilia.
+Paul Bernardo was born in Scarborough, Ontario, then a municipality adjacent to Toronto, on August 27, 1964.
+He was the third and youngest child of Kenneth Walter Bernardo and Marilyn Elizabeth Bernardo (née Eastman).
+Bernardo's father often sexually abused his older sister, Debra, in front of other family members, and would eventually be charged with crimes involving voyeurism and pedophilia.
 Bernardo's mother often withdrew from her family due to depression and agoraphobia, eventually moving into the basement.

-Bernardo presented himself as being a happy and well-adjusted child despite his family's dysfunction, and was an active member of the Boy Scouts.
-Beneath the charming facade, however, he gradually developed pyromaniac inclinations and dark sexual fantasies, one of which involved creating a "virgin farm" where he would breed virgin girls to rape.
+Bernardo presented himself as being a happy and well-adjusted child despite his family's dysfunction, and was an active member of Scouts Canada.
+Beneath the charming façade, however, he gradually developed pyromaniac inclinations and dark sexual fantasies, one of which involved creating a "virgin farm" where he would breed virgin girls to rape.

 After a fight between his parents in 1981, Bernardo, then aged 16, was informed by his mother that he was the result of an extramarital affair and that Kenneth was not his biological father.
-Repulsed, Bernardo began to call his mother "slut" and "whore"; she reciprocated by calling him a "bastard from hell".
-Later, after growing weary of Bernardo's domineering behavior, his first girlfriend left him for one of his friends.
-In retaliation, Bernardo set fire to all items in his possession that belonged to his girlfriend.
+Repulsed, Bernardo began to call his mother a "slut" and a "whore"; she reciprocated by calling him a "bastard from hell."
+Later, after growing weary of his domineering behaviour, Bernardo's first girlfriend left him for one of his friends.
+In retaliation, Bernardo set fire to all of her belongings to which he had access.

 Bernardo attended Sir Wilfrid Laurier Collegiate Institute and, in 1982, the University of Toronto Scarborough (UTSC), where another notorious Canadian murderer, Russell Williams, was coincidentally two academic years behind him.
-As his day job, Bernardo worked for Amway, the sales culture of which deeply affected him: "He bought the books and tapes of famous motivational get-rich-and-famous experts."

 Bernardo and his college friends practised pickup techniques on young women they met in bars and were fairly successful.
 Bernardo delighted in humiliating his dates in public and engaging in aggressive anal intercourse in bed.
-His relationships became increasingly violent and unstable, and his partners were threatened with death if they disclosed the abuse.
+These relationships became increasingly violent and unstable, and he threatened to kill his partners if they disclosed his abuse.
 In 1986, Bernardo was served with restraining orders by two women after he made obscene phone calls.

-In October 1987, Bernardo met Karla Homolka while she was visiting Scarborough to attend a pet store conference.
-The two shared an immediate attraction, as Homolka encouraged Bernardo's sadistic sexual behavior.
+In October 1987, Bernardo met Karla Homolka while she was visiting Scarborough to attend a pet convention.
+The two shared an immediate attraction, as Karla encouraged Bernardo's sadistic sexual behaviour.

 Scarborough Rapist cases

-Between 1987 and 1990, Bernardo committed increasingly vicious serial rapes in and around Scarborough.
+Between 1986 and 1990, Bernardo committed increasingly vicious serial rapes in and around Scarborough.
 He attacked most of his victims after stalking them as they got off buses late in the evening.
 Known incidents are: